10 Things to Do to Get Your Grill Ready for Summer

+You may need to remove the grates.
 Haas advises, “If it’s been awhile since you’ve cleaned your grill grates, remove them and take a nylon sponge or hard bristle brush to them along with some tough cleanser.
 Make sure to rinse and dry them thoroughly before placing back on the grill.”

 Stock Up on Fuel

 If briquets, wood or pellets are your fuel of choice, lay in a supply of those.
-Jay Buzaid, owner of Powerhouse Appliances in new Milford, Connecticut for the last 42 years, says if your grill uses hardwood charcoal or pellets, you’ll want to take a close look at any unused fuel from the previous year.
+Jay Buzaid, owner of Powerhouse Appliances in New Milford, Connecticut for the last 42 years, says if your grill uses hardwood charcoal or pellets, you’ll want to take a close look at any unused fuel from the previous year.
 If there’s any mold, it all needs to be tossed.
 If it’s clean and dry, you can use it.

 Make Sure Your Grill Is in a Safe Place